YAGOTAGO/Grid-Wars/README.md

 • Use of Unity Netcode for Game Objects networking solution.<br>
 • Local server hosting with relay service that allows connection over the internet.<br>
 • Use of client and server RPC to send data.<br>
+• Chat that sends custom messages based on in game events. <br>

 ### Scriptable Objects for Cards, Abilties
 • Modular scriptable objects used for fast and easy development of new cards.<br>